herbncrypto/matienzo.org/_includes/publications.markdown

 #### Articles, Book Chapters, and Conference Papers

-Matienzo, Mark A., Elizabeth Russey Roke, and Scott Carlson.
-"Creating a Linked Data-Friendly Metadata Application Profile for Archival Description."
-In *Proceedings of the International Conference on Dublin Core and Metadata Applications* 2017.
+Matienzo, Mark A., Elizabeth Russey Roke, and Scott Carlson. ["Creating a Linked Data-Friendly Metadata Application Profile for Archival Description."](http://dcevents.dublincore.org/IntConf/dc-2017/paper/view/506) In *Proceedings of the International Conference on Dublin Core and Metadata Applications* 2017.
 Forthcoming.
+Preprint: [arXiv:1710.09688](https://arxiv.org/abs/1710.09688).

 Matienzo, Mark A. "The Digital Public Library of America's Application Programming Interface and Metadata Ingestion Process."
 Case study in *Sharing Archival Metadata,* Aaron Rubenstein.
 In *Putting Descriptive Standards to Work*, eds.
 Kris Kiesling and Christopher J. Prom.
 Trends in Archives Practice.
 Chicago: Society of American Archivists, 2017.